 When you live in a rainswept, often foggy, sometimes melancholy part of the world like the UK, it’s so much easier to see phantoms at every turn.
 From ghostly monks and nuns, to spectral children and the ubiquitous White or Grey Lady, it would seem the spirits are everywhere.

 But monks still make up a large proportion of reported sightings.
 According to Owen Davies in his excellent book The Haunted: A Social History of Ghosts (aff link), a phantom abbot haunted the ruins of Buckfast Abbey in Devon for 300 years.
 Only the construction of a Catholic church on the site in the 1920s seemed to keep him happy (2007).

 The word ‘ruins’ is probably the key here.
 The Dissolution of the Monasteries between 1536 and 1541 boosted King Henry VIII’s court coffers and helped kickstart the nation’s conversion to Protestantism.

 But it also led to the imprisonment and deaths of many monks.
-Removed from their homes and life purpose, they seem to cling on many centuries later, still wandering familiar routes through the cloisters.
+Removed from their homes and life purpose, they seem to cling on many centuries later, still wandering familiar routes through the remains of their cloisters.

 Let’s hurry after them and learn a little more about the ghostly monks of the United Kingdom.
 Hit ‘play’ to hear the podcast episode or keep reading!

 The Ghostly Monks of Newcastle upon Tyne

-I live in the capital of the North (sorry, Leeds, we were here first) so naturally, I’m starting my investigation here.
+I live in the capital of the North so naturally, I’m starting my investigation here.
 This fair city originally housed White Friars, Black Friars, Grey Friars, Austin Friars, and Benedictine nuns.
 The convent stood where the Grainger Market now stands, while the Grey Friars’ monastery was on Pilgrim Street.
 Part of the Black Friars monastery remains behind The Gate.
 Where better to find ghostly monks?